Decoupled Data Consistency with Diffusion Purification for Image Restoration: Proposed Method

+Although~\eqref{eqn: Pixel Space Data Fidelity} can be solved via iterative methods (e.g., SGD), selecting an appropriate hyperparameter $\mu$ often requires manual tuning.
+To mitigate this issue, we compute an \emph{approximate} solution $\mb x_k$ by minimizing only the data consistency term $f(\mb x)$, initialized at $\mb v_{k-1}$ and run for a fixed number of gradient steps.
+Empirically, this approach (\emph{i}) yields a solution $\mb x_k$ that stays close to $\mb v_{k-1}$ without relying on $\mu$, and (\emph{ii}) maintains low computational cost while being less sensitive to the hyperparameter.

+Note that enforcing data consistency with~\eqref{eqn: Pixel Space Data Fidelity} is significantly more efficient than DPS-based methods, as it does not require backpropagation over the entire score function.
+In practice, we can use any gradient-based optimizer (e.g., SGD, ADAM) for minimizing~\eqref{eqn: Pixel Space Data Fidelity}.
+Throughout the experiments, we fix the number of gradient steps $\tau$ for each round of the data consistency optimization.
+When the measurements are corrupted by noise, one can reduce $\tau$ to prevent overfitting.
+We discuss our choice of optimizers in detail in \Cref{choice of hyperparameters}.
+For simplicity, we denote this reconstruction phase by:

+\textbf{Refinement Phase.} Due to the ill-posed nature of the problem in \eqref{eq: forward measurement process}, $\mb x_k$ obtained in the reconstruction phase could suffer from task-specific artifacts, as shown in~\Cref{fig: Purificaiton Effect} (third column).
+To alleviate these artifacts from $\mb x_k$, we propose to use diffusion purification described in~\Cref{sec:dpur} as an \emph{implicit regularizer}.
+Specifically, let $t_k$ denote a predefined diffusion purification timestep that controls the strength of purification at iteration $k$.
+Following~\eqref{eqn:diff-pur-adv}, we first define $\mb x_{k,0} := \mb x_k$ and submerge this sample with noise by running the forward process up to time $t_k$:

+Then, we run \emph{unconditional} reverse sampling via either the reverse SDE~\eqref{eq: Reverse SDE} or the reverse ODE in~\eqref{eq: Reverse ODE} starting from the initial point $\mb x_{k,t_k}$ at the time $t_k$ to obtain the purified output $\mb v_k$.
+As demonstrated in~\Cref{fig: Purificaiton Effect}, diffusion purification effectively removes the artifacts in the reconstructions from the data consistency (fidelity) optimization~\eqref{eqn: Pixel Space Data Fidelity} while preserving the overall image structures at the same time.
+For simplicity, we denote this refinement step by:

-\paragraph{A Robust Linear Decay Scheduling.} To alleviate the need to identify the optimal $t^\star$, we introduce a linear decaying schedule $\{t_k\}_{k\in [K]}$ for each iteration $k$, which is robust to the choice of $t$.
-In the early iterations when $t_k$ is relatively large, the resulting $\mb v_k$, though inconsistent with the measurements, will be free from artifacts and can serve as a good starting point for the next iteration of data fidelity optimization.
-As $t_k$ keeps decreasing, the algorithm will converge at an equilibrium point which is both consistent with the measurements and free from the artifacts.
-We visualize the reconstruction process for super-resolution (4x) in ~\Cref{fig: Process Clean} to demonstrate the effectiveness of decaying time schedule.
-Notice that as $t_k$ decreases, the purification reconstruction $\mb v_k$ becomes more and more consistent with the ground truth and at the same time maintains high visual quality.
+For the choice of $t_k$, we propose to use a linear decaying schedule for robust performance, which is capable of addressing the ``hallucination'' issue brought by the stochasticity of the diffusion purification process.
+In the early iterations of our method, when $t_k$ is relatively large, the resulting $\mb v_k$, though it may be inconsistent with the measurements, will be free from artifacts and can serve as a good starting point for the subsequent iteration of data consistency optimization.
+As $t_k$ keeps decreasing when $k$ increases, the algorithm will converge to an equilibrium point which is both consistent with the measurements and free from the artifacts.
+The overall algorithm is presented in~\Cref{alg: Pixel Space Solver}.
+More technical details are deferred to \Cref{app:extra-results}, and we empirically study the convergence in~\Cref{subsec:exp-ablation}.